Realtime Gaming

-Realtime Gaming (RTG) is an online casino company developing download-based casino software, licensed by various operators running their own branded RTG-powered casino sites.
+Real Time Gaming (RTG) is an online casino company developing download-based casino software, licensed by various operators running their own branded RTG-powered casino sites.
 The company was established in Atlanta, Georgia in 1998, but moved all development to Heredia, Costa Rica in 2007-2008.

 The company was acquired in January 2007 by Hastings International, Curaçao, Netherlands Antilles, a company managed by a corporate services provider called HBM Group.

 Caribbean 21 controversy

-In 2004 the company hit the news when a player won $1.3 million from a $1,000 deposit, playing Caribbean 21 for high stakes at Hampton Casino.
+In 2004 the company made headlines when a player won $1.3 million from a $1,000 deposit while playing high- stakes Caribbean 21 at Hampton Casino.
 The same player also won $96,000 at Delano casino, another RTG-powered site.

 The player was accused of cheating by the casino, who said he used a robot (automated playing program), and that he would not be paid.
 Since the game has a casino advantage (albeit a low advantage, somewhere over 0.1%), the casino should still have held the edge, though good luck can overcome an edge in the short and medium-term.
 The details of the player's final settlement with the casino were never published.
 RTG subsequently limited the maximum bet size of the game to $5, before removing it entirely.